Nathan Healy

 Leasing Solar Panels

 Dallas homeowners served by Oncor Energy have access to Palmetto’s LightReach Power Purchase Agreement (PPA).
-With a PPA, you agree to purchase the electricity your solar panels produce at a fixed rate per kilowatt-hour (kWh) — rather than paying a large upfront cost for the system itself.
-Because Dallas summers are long and sunny, your system will produce more electricity in summer months, which means higher solar bill credits and greater utility savings during peak season.
+With a PPA, you pay only for the solar energy your system produces — at a fixed rate per kilowatt-hour (kWh) — rather than a flat monthly fee.
+Because Dallas summers are long and sunny, you’ll generate more energy (and save more) during peak months.

 Go solar without the investment